chocolatey/choco-wiki/FeaturesChocolateyCentralManagement.md

 **NOTE:** If installing all the CCM Components on a single machine, some package installs can be skipped as they will have already been done as part of installing other components.

-It is recommended that you install the CCM Components in the following order:
+The CCM Components should be installed in the following order:

 1. [chocolatey-management-database](#installing-chocolatey-management-database)
 1. [chocolatey-management-service](#installing-chocolatey-management-service)